Algonquin Canoe Trip

 Some years ago I've decided to take a week or two every year to get

-I can clear my mind and come back ready to come up with new ideas.
-You
+that I can clear my mind and come back ready to come up with new

-can see what I've done in previous years at the bottom of the page.
-For
+ideas.
+You can see what I've done in previous years at the bottom of

-the last week of vacation I had left this year I decided to do
+the page.
+For the last week of vacation I had left this year I

 I've never ridden a canoe before, except for a couple of hours once.

-if you'll find them interesting, but I want them for myself, and you're
+know if you'll find them interesting, but I want them for myself,

 Gearing Up